-Gaming has undoubtedly changed throughout the years.
-These changes have been brought forth by fantastic storytelling, amazing visuals and multiplayer experiences that were never before imaginable by a mass audience.
+Gaming has undoubtedly changed throughout the years but now more than ever big game companies may be working to damper gamers experience to gain profit for less work. some possitive changes have been brought forth by fantastic storytelling, amazing visuals and multiplayer experiences that were never before imaginable by a mass audience.
 In recent years video games have turned out to be a main form of entertainment.
 While gaming is on the rise its clear the motives of development companies are straying from the overall experience brought to the consumer.
 Of course, everything is always progressing but games like The Last of Us, Assassins Creed and Halo are all taking steps in the wrong direction in the terms of bringing players exactly what they want.
 These games fit key examples of why gamers must stand tall against companies as our money is valuable and we want to use it on new innovated experiences not watered down plots, annual releases and games brought back from the dead.

 The Last of Us presented players with an amazing experience throughout the game.
 This game was crafted in favor of characters and story.
 NaughtyDog’s The Last of Us was a game that kept players wanting to come back for more up until the end.
 The ending of the game featured a watered down plotline where the main character Joel decides to screw humanity out of a cure for the overtaking illness so that his new little friend, one teenage girl, could live.
 Instead of taking a compelling rout in the exit of the game, The Last of Us watered its amazing plotline down in order for NaughtyDog to milk another multi-million dollar game out of it.
 The thing that is most bothersome about this is The Last of Us is a game players enjoy but it’s also a game blinding gamers into feeding into a new trend of resisting to give players a full single player experience.
 Instead of completing what could have been an immersive experience NaughtyDog would rather push out another game really quick to make another multi-million dollar series.
 It feels empty and like a betrayal but it’s a choice multiple gaming companies are choosing to get more money from the player.
 NaughtyDog isn’t the only one and certainly The Last of Us isn’t the first nor it’s the last but it’s a prime example of a popular game unfortunately taking the wrong path to success.